shdown/luastatus/plugins/dbus/README_FN_CALL_METHOD.rst

     functions (see **luastatus-plugin-dbus-fn-mkval(7)** for more information).

-  On success, returns ``true, result``, where ``result`` is the result of the call call, unpacked as described in section `Marshalling`_.
+  On success, returns ``true, result``, where ``result`` is the result of the call, unpacked as described in section `Marshalling`_.

   On failure, returns ``false, err_msg, err_code``.